gridap/MiniQhull.jl/README.md

 ### Requirements

-`MiniQhull` julia package requires [Qhull](http://www.qhull.org/) reentrant library installed in a system path.
-Reentrant `Qhull` library can be installed in any path on your local machine.
-In order to succesfull describe your custom installation to be located by `MiniQhull`, you must export `QHULL_ROOT_DIR` environment variable.
-If this environment variables are not available, `MiniQhull` will try to find the library in the usual linux user library directory (`/usr/lib`).
+The `MiniQhull` package requires the [Qhull](http://www.qhull.org/) reentrant library installed in your system.
+It can be installed in any path on your local machine as long as you export the environment variable `QHULL_ROOT_DIR` containing the installation directory.
+If this environment variable is not set, `MiniQhull` will try to find the library in the usual linux user library directory (`/usr/lib`).

 `MiniQhull` also requires any C compiler installed on the system.